 Disodium EDTA is a chelator to bind up or isolate trace metal ions and keep them from adhering to the surface of skin.
 So, it works as a preservative enhancer to minimize contamination in cosmetics by starving microbes.

 What else?
 The product is neither cruelty-free nor vegan.
 It claims to be non-comedogenic and non-irritating.

 2. Hot, Intense Abrasiveness – Results in Clean, Super Smooth Complexion

 The first step, Abrasive, gives creamy consistency with a yellowish-orange (amber) color and a quite uplifting, citrus scent.
 Scoop a nickel-sized dollop on my palm and rub it all over my face with fingers.
-Shockingly, when put on the skin’s surface, the product swiftly melts down and turns into a thinner, less viscous texture, which becomes much easier to diffuse.
+The product swiftly melts down on contact and turns into a thinner, less viscous texture, which becomes much easier to diffuse.

 You can lay it onto either dry or damp skin.
 I usually slather my face with the peel right after my cleansing step.
 Massage in a circular motion for two to three minutes, it feels instantly hot, instead of cooling and soothing.
 This may make you find pretty bizarre in the first place and wonder if a storm is brewing.
 I’m sure that it will not cause blistering and burns to skin.
 The heat gradually eases off within 30 to 40 seconds.
 It tends to be decently warm afterward.

 But, you know what?
 The warmth gives my beloved skin some benefits by stimulating skin blood flow and relaxing muscles.
 While massaging, it helps tighten loose, sagging skin and promote the production of collagen and elastin.
 This can be a good way for the skin to repair itself.